There is no doubt that you would have heard of BitMEX (The Bitcoin Mercantile Exchange).

 Below is a screenshot of the order form on the left.
 BitMEX also includes a handy calculator tool where you can work out your profit / loss given your target entry and exit levels.

-BitMEX Order form (left) and PnL Calculator (Left)
+BitMEX Order form (left) and PnL Calculator (right)

 If you are a person who has ever traded on any of the other more advanced forex or stock trading platforms then these order types will be known to you.
 Below are the orders: